What it Means to Be an Ephesians 5 Wife

-Men have their roles, and we women have ours.
-And honestly, I will take my role as a wife over my husband’s role any day.
+Men have their roles, and women have theirs.
+Honestly, I will take my role as a wife over my husband’s role any day.
 I need my husband’s logical thinking and his level-headedness when it comes to making decisions.
 I need his physical strength for many things that I am too weak to accomplish.
 I need him to do the “manly” things that frankly, I don’t want to do.
 I’ve never really understood why this bothers some wives.

 We are supposed to please our partners and serve them and when we do, the reward is immeasurable.
 I know for me, the appreciation that I get from my husband for doing the simplest of things, like making his favorite dinner, makes me feel so good and wanting to do more for him.